YunoHost-Apps/forgejo_ynh/doc/ADMIN.md

 ## Additional informations

+### Known issue about admin access
+This package ask during its installation which group of users should be considered as forgejo administrators.
+These users should be able to access the admin page of forgejo.
+But they won't :(
+Two forgejo features are not yet compatible :
+- the reverse proxy authentication (which allows yunohost user to be automatically logged in forgejo)
+- the login source (which tells forgejo to check yunohost users base to know if it is an admin or not)

+The choice have been done to keep the reverse proxy authentication.
+But an [issue](https://codeberg.org/forgejo/forgejo/issues/930) is created to have both features.

+In conclusion, this forgejo installation does not (yet) allow to access the forgejo admin page.

 ### Notes on SSH usage

 If you want to use Forgejo with SSH and be able to pull/push with your SSH key, your SSH daemon must be properly configured to use private/public keys.
 Here is a sample configuration `/etc/ssh/sshd_config` that works with Forgejo: